SenaSerefoglu/Ovarian-canser-classification/README.md

 - **Normalization**: Pixel values are normalized to the range [0, 1].
 - **Augmentation**: Techniques like rotation, flipping, and zooming are applied to reduce overfitting.

-## Models
+## Models and Techniques

-Several models were implemented and compared:
+Several models and techniques are implemented in this project:

-1. **Custom CNN**: A custom convolutional neural network with multiple convolutional, pooling, and fully connected layers.
+1. **Custom CNN**:
-2. **ResNet50**: Achieved the best performance with higher accuracy and faster training time.
-3. **VGG16**: High training time with less satisfactory results.
-4. **VGG19**: Stable learning but lower accuracy compared to ResNet50.

-### Model Architecture Highlights

-- **Custom CNN**:
-  - Multiple convolutional layers with 3x3 filters.
-  - Max pooling, dropout, and batch normalization layers to prevent overfitting.
+   - Multiple convolutional layers with 3x3 filters, max-pooling, dropout, and batch normalization layers to prevent overfitting.
    - Fully connected layers for classification.

-- **Pretrained Architectures**:
+2. **Pretrained Architectures**:
-  - Used ResNet50, VGG16, and VGG19 pretrained on ImageNet for feature extraction.
-  - Fine-tuned for the ovarian cancer subtype classification task.
+   - **ResNet50**: Fine-tuned for ovarian cancer subtype classification, achieving a high accuracy of **96%** with Keras and TensorFlow.
+   - **VGG16 and VGG19**: Customized versions of VGG models with additional dropout and batch normalization layers.

+3. **TensorRT Optimization**:
+   - Optimized the ResNet50 model with Torch-TensorRT for FP16 precision, significantly reducing inference time for real-time applications.

 ### Model Evaluation

-- **Best Performing Model**: ResNet50
-  - High accuracy with stable and consistent results.
-  - Faster training time compared to VGG architectures.
+- **ResNet50**: Achieved the highest accuracy (**96%**) and fastest training time.
+Optimized with TensorRT for enhanced inference speed.
-- **VGG16 and VGG19**:
+- **VGG16 and VGG19**: Achieved moderate accuracies but required longer training times.
-  - Longer training times and lower accuracy.
+- **Custom CNN**: Provided flexibility with decent performance but did not outperform ResNet50.

+### Techniques Used

+- L1 regularization for weight penalties.
+- Class balancing to handle imbalanced datasets.
-  - Less efficient compared to ResNet50.
+- Early stopping to prevent overfitting.
+- Learning rate scheduling to improve training efficiency.

 ## Methodology